numical/ubibot/packages/ubibot-domain-bank/README.md

 # bankbot
-An example ubibot application demonstrating a bot for servicing a personal bank account.
+An example domain package demonstrating a bot for servicing a personal bank account.
 This will be an ubibot rewrite of [an earlier bankbot implementation](https://github.com/numical/bankbot).
 Currently **alpha** code.